 - Award you temporary spousal support (alimony) that lasts throughout the duration of the divorce process

 Furthermore, you need to understand your rights after the divorce has been finalized.
 A lawyer can help you think about:

 - How you will divide your marital property.
-This is property you acquired as a couple, and not property you brought individually into the marriage.
+This is the property you acquired as a couple, and not the property you brought individually into the marriage.

 - How you will divide marital debts.
 These are joint debts you acquired as a couple.
 After divorce, one spouse usually takes over a debt.